OBD-II

 Can I drive my Toyota with a P0420 code?

 Yes, in most cases.
-P0420 doesn't cause immediate mechanical damage or drivability issues.
+P0420 does not cause immediate mechanical damage or drivability issues.
 However, if left unaddressed, a degrading converter can eventually cause reduced fuel economy and fail emissions testing.
 Fix it within a few weeks to avoid further damage.
+Exception: if P0420 appears alongside a misfire code, the misfire is actively destroying the converter and the situation is urgent.

 Will P0420 clear itself on a Toyota?